ji-in/SPADE-torch-simple/README.md

 ## Dataset

+To train quickly, only 10,000 images were used.

 * Image : [CelebAMask-HQ](https://github.com/switchablenorms/CelebAMask-HQ)
 * Segmentation map : [Merging masks and colorizing them](https://github.com/ji-in/CelebAMask-HQ_to_colorImage)

-Something to keep in mind : It requires only `png` image. [convert jpg image to png image](https://github.com/ji-in/SPADE-torch-simple/blob/main/convert_jpg_to_png.py)
+Something to keep in mind : It requires only `png` image. [convert jpg image to png image.py](https://github.com/ji-in/SPADE-torch-simple/blob/main/convert_jpg_to_png.py)

 ## Training